typelevel/fs2-cnxs/README.md

 ## Design Constraints

 - If this functionality is incorporated in to fs2-io, it cannot depend on otel4s (as otel4s depends on fs2).
 Metrics would need to be exposed via an API that another library bridges to otel4s.
+  - Maybe this is enough of a reason to keep fs2-cnxs as a separate library (and with an otel4s dependency)?